 • anti: opposed to or against something (e.g. anti-virus, antibiotic, antipathetic, anti-cheating, antilogy)

-• as: the same as ad; the same as ex (e.g. assist, astonish)
+• as: the same as a; the same as ex (e.g. assist, assign, astonish, assure)

 • agri: relating to farming (e.g. agriculture, agribusiness)